davidkimkoreastudy/hello-world/README.md

 Hi, Guys!

-This is David Kim who works for IT overseas.
+This is David Kim who is a IT person overseas.
 Thank you!